Happy Holidays

 Limiting number of concurrent tasks

-A maximum number of simultaneously running tasks from the job array may be specified using a %
+A maximum number of simultaneously running tasks from the job array may be specified using a % separator.

-will limit the number of simultaneously running tasks from this job array to 4.
+For example --array=0-15%4 will limit the number of simultaneously running tasks from this job array to 4.

-Dependent jobs
+Dependent jobsο

 Dependent jobs, or jobs submitted with dependencies on other jobs will wait until the job they are dependent on has met with a certain conditon.
 This can allow you to build workflows with pre-processing or post-processing steps.

-Job dependencies with the SLURM scheduler on Bessemer and Stanage are
+Job dependencies with the SLURM scheduler are

-using job IDs only in the format:
+specified with the --dependency option to sbatch using job IDs only in the format:

 $ sbatch --dependency=<type:job_id[:job_id][,type:job_id[:job_id]]> ...